-Below is the details of a short test we’d like you to complete and send back to us, we’re not expecting you to spend days on it, just a couple of hours to give us an idea of your skills.
+Below are the details of a short test we’d like you to complete and send back to us, we’re not expecting you to spend days on it, just a couple of hours to give us an idea of your skills.

 Our coding test starts by downloading this data file…

 This is a file of data on different flights around the world over a two week period, we’d like you to create an API that to provide access to this data, we’d then like you to use this API to do some basic analysis on the data it returns.
-Finally we’d output the results of your analysis to a web page.
+Finally, we’d output the results of your analysis to a web page.

 Write your server code in either NodeJS, Perl or Python, feel free to use any helper or third party libraries you find useful.

 For your output, use whatever technology you feel comfortable with to provide your results on a web page.

 The data lists different flights and if that flight has more than one segment (where you need to change plane) then it lists out the different segments included in the flight.

 – All airports are given as standard 3 letter IATA codes.

 – fields prefixed with dep relate to the flight departure.

 – fields prefixed with arr or dest relate to the flight arrival.